IRS Form 3911 Instructions

 You’ll need to complete this tax return information so the IRS knows exactly what to look for.
 This includes:

-- Refund amount, according to your tax return
+- Refund amount: Enter the refund amount, according to your tax return

-If you wish this to be sent to you electronically, you’ll also need to include your bank’s direct deposit information.
+If you wish for the IRS to send your entire refund electronically, you’ll also need to include your bank’s direct deposit information.
 This includes:

 - Bank’s routing number: This is the 9 digit number located on the left hand side of a check